hackbrightacademy/explore-python/contents/conditionals.rst

 -------------------------------

-In order to fully understand conditional logic, it's important to have a solid grasp of boolean expressions in python.
-Remember, a boolean expression is a statement or a part of a statement that results in a Boolean value, such as ``True`` or ``False``.
-Comparisons are the most obvious and helpful example of boolean expressions:
+In order to fully understand conditional logic, it's important to have a solid grasp of boolean expressions in Python.
+Remember, a :term:`boolean expression` is a statement or a part of a statement that results in a Boolean value, such as ``True`` or ``False``.
+Comparisons are the most obvious and helpful example of boolean expressions.
+Below, we are asking the question: "Is the string 'rainbow rockstar' `the same as` the string 'mermaid unicorn'?"

 .. code-block:: python

     >>> "rainbow rockstar" == "mermaid unicorn"
     False

-This *expression*, which is the comparison of two strings, results in the Boolean value **False**.
+This :term:`expression`, which is the comparison of two strings, results in the Boolean value ``False``.
 We can also compare two numbers.
 Read the following boolean expressions:

 .. code-block:: python